FredrikMeyer/useful-commands/shell.md

 du -sh file_path
 ```

 `-s` for summarize, `-h` for human-readable.
 From [Stackoverflow](https://unix.stackexchange.com/questions/185764/how-do-i-get-the-size-of-a-directory-on-the-command-line).
+If you want only the top level directories, add the `-d1` flag.

 ## Less